masalinas/node-red-contrib-chartjs/README.md

 http://localhost:1880/TP01
 ```

-* Tittle: The tittle of the chart
+* Tittle: The chart title
-* X Axis: The X axis name
+* X Axis: The X axis label
-* Y Axis: The Y axis name
+* Y Axis: The Y axis label
-* Payload: The chart dataset
+* Payload: The chart dataset object

 The **Chart Payload attributes** are:
-* channel: channel label legend name
+* channel: The channel legend
-* color: color of the chart line
+* color: The chart color line
-* dataset: dataset array.
+* dataset: The chart dataset

 The **Payload attributes** are:
 * x: x axis dataset value